On pluricanonical locally conformally almost K\"ahler metrics: Pluricanonical locally conformally almost K ahler metrics

+We let the reader verify the details of the proof.
+The key point is that, since the Lie algebra is unimodular, the divergence of any $1$-form is identically zero.
+Thus, essentially any argument based on Bochner formulas from compact case will extend to unimodular algebras.
+If $J$ is integrable, the equivalence (i) $\Leftrightarrow$ (ii) was also established in ~\cite{MR3397500}.
+It is also noteworthy that the fundamental $2$-form associated with any LCK structure on a $4$-dimensional unimodular Lie algebra satisfies the Laplacian eigenvalue equation.

 Now, we would like to prove a generalization of~\cite{MR4771164,MR3674175} to pluricanonical LCAK metrics.
-We first need the following observation. \begin{prop} Let $(F,\theta)$ be an LCS structure on a compact almost complex manifold $(M,J)$ inducing a pluricanonical LCAK metric $g$.
+We first need the following observation. \begin{prop} Let $(M, g, J, F, \theta)$ be a compact manifold of real dimension $2n$ with a pluricanonical LCAK structure.
 Then where $\rho^\ast=R(F)$ is the star-Ricci form and $T=\theta^\sharp$. \end{prop} \begin{proof} We recall that for any almost Hermitian manifold, a 2-form representative of the first Chern class $2\pi c_1(M,J)$ is given by

 where $\gamma^0(X,Y)=\frac{1}{2}\sum\limits_{i=1}^{2n}g(R^{\nabla^0}_{X,Y}e_i,Je_i)$ is the Hermitian-Ricci form of the first canonical Hermitian connection $\nabla^0$ (see e.g. \cite{MR1456265}) defined as